EvgenyKut/testTask/README.md

 route, and showing his email on the header.
 2. If the email or email was incorrect, we must show an error message.

-Data we can use from https://reqres.in/ (you can find users emails in the list of users (for test you can give one: michael.lawson@reqres.in)
+Data we can use from https://reqres.in/ (you can find users emails in the list of users (for test you can give one: rachel.howell@reqres.in)

 When you clone the project:
 <br/>
-:zap: npm install -- for installing libraries and dependencies.
+:zap: npm install /--/ yarn  for installing libraries and dependencies.
 <br/>
-:rocket: npm start -- for launch
+:rocket: npm start /--/ yarn start  for launch

 Happy hacking!